The Bloom Is Still Off (NPK-Dependent, Non-Sustainable, Non-Economically Viable) Algae Biofuels

 Algae biofuel company postmortems

-While each algae biofuel company failure has its own story (and even a few criminal fraud investigations), invariably the basics of their failures are the same -- impossible economics.
-In the short term it's impossible economics, and non-sustainability in the long term.
+While each algae biofuel company failure has its own story (and even a few criminal fraud investigations), invariably the basics of their failures are the same - impossible economics.
+In the short term, it's impossible economics, and non-sustainability in the long term.
 Economically their failures include, but are not limited to, the following:

 - Algae biofuel companies failed to produce the yields of oils they projected.